 Through powerful testimonials and extraordinary archival media, HALF-LIFE OF MEMORY exposes Rocky Flats' dark past and prompts critical reflection on the implications of the nation's renewed nuclear weapons buildup.

-Jeff Gipe is an accomplished visual artist and filmmaker, known for works that challenge and provoke contemplation on the far-reaching implications of the US nuclear legacy.
+Jeff Gipe is is a visual artist and filmmaker whose works delve into the far-reaching implications of the US nuclear legacy.
 His deep connection to this subject matter stems from his upbringing near the Rocky Flats nuclear weapons plant, where his father was employed.

 Dan de Jesus is a professional producer, director, cinematographer, and editor with extensive experience in corporate, short films, indie projects, and documentary work.
 He has earned numerous nominations and awards for his contributions to the industry.